Installation Guide

 ENTITY-FISHING knowledge

-These static files are generated every month, and stored as Docker volumes.
-In order to download these items, please run:
+The component entity-fishing require some « knowledge » files: these static files are generated every month, and stored as Docker volumes.
+In order to get these files, please run:

 sudo su - kairntech